A Caring and Self-reliant Society.

-Provision, in partnership with relevant stakeholders, of prevention, early intervention, rehabilitation and
+• Provision, in partnership with relevant stakeholders, of prevention, early intervention, rehabilitation and after care

-after care services to people abusing substances.
-This also includes services rendered in in-patient and outpatient
+services to people abusing substances.
+This also includes services rendered in in-patient and out-patient treatment

-Provision of community home based care, residential and all other protection services for vulnerable older
+• Provision of community home-based care, residential and all other protection services for vulnerable older persons at

-Provision of secure care facilities, home based services, and assessment and referral services for children
+• Provision of secure care facilities, home-based services, and assessment and referral services for children found to be

-Provision of services for children through the construction and funding of ECD facilities throughout the
+• Provision of services for children through the construction and funding of Early Childhood Development (ECD) facilities

-Provision of shelters and counseling services for women and children who are victims of domestic violence
+• Provision of shelters and counseling services for women and children who are victims of domestic violence and abuse;

-Provision, through home and community-based care (HCBC) centres, of psycho-social support services to
+• Provision, through home and community-based care (HCBC) centres, of psycho-social support services to people who

-Provision of youth development and sustainable livelihood services to poor households through among
+• Provision of youth development and sustainable livelihood services to poor households through the implementation of

 The Estimates of Provincial Revenue and Expenditure (EPRE) is a book published along with the tabling of the budget for the new financial year.